vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 ## Currently available summarizers

-Today, the versions available are `1.2.0` which uses chatgpt-3.5-turbo and `1.3.0` which uses gpt-4.0 (and only available to our paying [Scale customers](https://vectara.com/pricing/)).
+Today, the versions available are `1.2.0` which uses chatgpt-3.5-turbo and `1.3.0` which uses gpt-4.0.
 The 1.2.0 summarizer is typically faster while 1.3.0 is typically slower, but it produces a more accurate summary.
-Scale users also have access to summarizers ideal for citations using gpt-4o, gpt-4.0, and gpt-4.0-turbo.
+You also have access to summarizers ideal for citations using gpt-4o, gpt-4.0, and gpt-4.0-turbo.

 These are several official summarizers available to our users that you specify